 Renewal denied for Taste of Orient’s liquor license

-After hearing from the police chief the Wiscasset select board chose not to renew a liquor license for the Taste of the Orient restaurant.
+After hearing from the police chief the Wiscasset select board choose not to renew a liquor license for the Taste of the Orient restaurant.
 Cecilio Juntura, the restaurant’s owner, can appeal the decision to the state’s Division of Liquor Licensing and Enforcement.
 His current liquor license expires on Aug.
 31.

 The unanimous decision followed a public hearing Tuesday night, Aug.
 2. After Sarah Whitfield select board chairman opened the hearing for discussion, Juntura spoke first saying he’d been in business at the same location since 1991.
 He felt his application for the renewal of his liquor license had taken longer than it should.